Top 12 Technology Trends In IoT To Watch For In 2023

 Energy, Buildings, Smart City

 With the growing size of city populations, there comes a strain on resources so a need to streamline and make distribution of resources as efficient as possible appears.
 Cities may quickly undergo a digital transformation and adopt IoT applications to fit their needs.
 Now and in the near future, we are going to see smart utilities and buildings that are outfitted with sensors will work to collect data and optimize the use of water and electricity, determine amounts of waste disposal, and recognize safety measures for inhabitants.
-Smart cities very well may become a top IoT sector in the coming years.
+Smart cities may very well become a top IoT sector in the coming years.

 Urban planners and city authorities may make use of IoT platforms for traffic counters, cameras, and other sensors to improve how a city is arranged, how transportation functions, and increase public safety in general.
 Implementing more efficient systems in a city can reduce frustrations for its inhabitants.
 A use case of this is to register how much traffic occurs at certain times of the day and modify traffic lights to accommodate increased vehicle loads.
 IoT solutions for energy usage are an essential aspect of digital transformation for energy industry, as they involve the analysis of grid data and optimizing energy generation, transfer, and usage in real-time.
 An example of this would be sensors in cities that would dim street lights in areas that do not get much traffic at certain hours of the night.